openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | range-hybrid     | Number:Length        |  Hybrid range                |     | X      |            |
 | radius-hybrid    | Number:Length        |  Hybrid radius for map       |     | X      |            |
 | last-update      | DateTime             |  Last Update                 | X   | X      | X          |

+Channels with `radius` are just giving a _guess_ which radius can be reached in a map display.

 ### Doors